Should you be cleaning up your beauty routine, or is the safer beauty movement just hype?

 The US doesn’t regulate the use of chemicals in the beauty industry very well.

 In fact, the US bans only 11 chemicals for use in the cosmetics industry – compared to the 1,500 that are either banned or tightly regulated in the EU.
 The last time a chemical was banned in the US was 30 years ago, and the last time a bill was passed allowing the FDA to regulate cosmetic companies better was 80 years ago3.
 Every attempt to pass a bill since then has been blocked by the Personal Care Product Council.
 Science has come a long way since then, and I think it’s time our regulations reflect that.

 In the meantime, it’s been up to individual beauty companies to be responsible and provide consumers with safer products using cleaner ingredients.
 But not all companies have caught up.
 Some beauty companies, like a few of my favorites below, are striving to be transparent about what’s in their products and to make healthier products for us.
 Others still put whatever they want in their products, harmful or not.

 A lot of beauty products contain a lot of chemicals.

 Some of those chemicals are perfectly safe.
 Some aren’t.
 And some we have no idea about because there’s just not any research yet.
-Ingredients like phthalates, parabens, sulfates, retinols, formaldehyde, and artificial fragrances have been linked to hormonal disruption, cancer, reproductive health, allergies, and birth defects.
-Other ingredients are concerning because of the high risk for contamination.
+Ingredients like phthalates, parabens, sulfates, retinol, formaldehyde, and artificial fragrances have been linked to hormonal disruption, cancer, reproductive health, allergies, and birth defects.
+Other ingredients are concerning because of the high risk of contamination.
 And what’s worse is not all of it is always clear on product labels3,4,5.
 While some studies proving toxicity of these ingredients have been done on animals (which are different than humans) and in much larger doses than people would use at once, we don’t know the effects of chronic, low-level exposure (like using beauty products daily for decades)5.